Filmfare Glamour And Style Awards 2019: Alia Bhatt Gets Trolled; Netizens Say 'She Is Annoying'

 @sabeenamaniku: "Hate the way she speaks ...
 I mean , so rowdy.
 I wish she has more class."

-Meanwhile, check out who had our attention at the Filmfare Gamour And Style Awards..
+Meanwhile, check out who had our attention at the Filmfare Glamour And Style Awards...

 Anushka Sharma